 Living in Clean Air for Your Heart

-Atrial fibrillation (AFib) is a relatively common heart condition that occurs when the atria contracts in an irregular fashion, making the heart bit too quickly, too slowly or in at an uneven rhythm.
-An episode of AFib is usually triggered by fatigue, stress or anxiety, hormonal changes around menses, physical exertion, some medications (especially cold and allergy drugs), excessive alcohol or caffeine intake.
+Atrial fibrillation (AFib) is a relatively common heart condition that occurs when the atria contract in an irregular fashion, making the heart beat too quickly, too slowly or in an uneven rhythm.
+An episode of AFib is usually triggered by fatigue, stress or anxiety, hormonal changes around menses, physical exertion, some medications (especially cold and allergy drugs), and excessive alcohol or caffeine intake.
 New studies also found an interesting correlation between an AFib episode and air pollution as well.
+Let's take a look at AFib and air pollution.

 How these air pollutants trigger an acute episode is not known, but particle matter called PM2.5 was specifically found to trigger AFib, while nitrogen oxide was associated with non-ST elevation heart attacks.